-Union Telephone Company was founded in 1914 in Mountain View, Wyoming by John D. Woody.
+John D. Woody founded Union Telephone Company in 1914 in Mountain View, Wyoming.
 This family owned and operated telecommunications provider serves Wyoming, Northwestern Colorado, and parts of Utah and Montana with a vast regional wireless voice and high-speed data network connected to a national network of roaming partners.

 Union Wireless has more towers throughout Wyoming than any other wireless provider and continues to add to this network monthly.
 In the west, rural service is critical for safety and security since this is where people travel and work each day.
 Unlike the national wireless companies, Union provides mobile service in both the cities and rural areas; the places that other wireless carriers typically don’t cover.
 Union also provides landline telephone service and high-speed home Internet in select communities.

 In the early 1900’s, John D. Woody saw the need for people to stay connected across the vast, isolated Wyoming terrain.
 This “need” was the motivation for founding Union Telephone.
 Phone service in 1914 was much different than today and initially, customers could only talk with others within the service area.
 Since all the customers shared the same wires, only one conversation could be conducted at a time, known as a party line.

 The family house, originally built in 1903, also doubled as the business office location.
 Because of the company’s small size, John strung and maintained the phone lines, as well as installed the phones while his wife Mary operated the switchboard located in their home.
 The family house went through three additions and renovations and still serves as the main hub for the live local operators and landline switch.